lovish-khari/Factastic/README.md

 ## Overview

-This Chrome extension allows users to fact-check any text on the web using Perplexity's API.
+This Chrome extension allows users to fact-check any text on the web using any ai model API.
 It provides a quick and seamless way to verify information without leaving the current webpage.

 ## Key Features